Bottlenecks

 Here are some fun activities to try:

-1. Bottleneck Relay Race: Set up a relay race where participants have to navigate through different bottlenecks, like crawling through a tunnel or squeezing between two obstacles.
+Set up a relay race where participants have to navigate through different bottlenecks, like crawling through a tunnel or squeezing between two obstacles.

-2. Bottleneck Observation: Observe bottlenecks in action, like watching cars merge onto a busy highway or students lining up for lunch in the cafeteria.
+Observe bottlenecks in action, like watching cars merge onto a busy highway or students lining up for lunch in the cafeteria.
 Discuss what’s causing the bottleneck and how it could be improved.

 Remember, bottlenecks are all around us, and understanding how they work can help us become more efficient, productive, and successful in all areas of our lives.

-BONUS CONTENT: Bottleneck Blues Song
+Song: Bottleneck Blues

 (Verse 1)